John Oliver on HBO uses RIP to Relieve nearly $15M in Medical Debt for 9,000 Americans.

 Oliver set out to show how “disturbingly easy” it is to start a company that can purchase debt cheaply and collect it aggressively, including debt no longer due under law.
 LWT registered a debt-buying company in Mississippi for $50, naming John Oliver as the Chairman of the Board, calling the company Central Asset Recovery Professionals, Inc. — CARP, the bottom-feeding fish.

 CARP located and purchased from Texas for about $60,000 a medical debt portfolio worth $14,922,261.76 — paying less than a half-cent on the dollar.
 Oliver said the portfolio held the names, current addresses and Social Security numbers for about 9.000 accounts.
 CARP could legally send collection agents to hound these people.
-Oliver and LWT instead donated that $14.9 million portfolio to the debt-forgiving charity, RIP Medical Debt.
+Oliver and LWT instead donated that $14.9 million portfolio to the debt-relief charity, RIP Medical Debt.

 In the finale, John Oliver stood before a wildly cheering live studio audience with millions watching on TV and online.
 Amid a triumphant fanfare he grandly pushed a giant red button.
 Dazzling lights flashed as paper bills fluttered down like confetti.
 John Oliver through RIP instantly abolished nearly $15 million in unpaid medical debt.
 Gone.
 For good.